Tridonic-connecDIM/MySQLFormatter/README.md

 MySQLFormatter
 =========

-An SQL formatter, because who has time to trace down syntax issues.
+An Objective-C MySQL querying API and formatter, because who has time to trace down syntax issues.